 For emergency repairs outside office hours the number is 0300 333 6540.

-Please remember that we no longer use Walsall Housing Group to look after our properties – the Emergency Repairs service is now provided by Bourneville Property Care on 0300 333 6540.
+Please remember that the Emergency Repairs service is now provided by Bourneville Property Care on 0300 333 6540.

 Paying your rent – 24 hour automated rent payments are accepted – please telephone Allpay on 0844 225 5729 – you will need to have your payment card (so you can enter the long account number when asked for this) and credit or debit card with you.